 Residencies are a minimum of 1 week and a maximum of 8 weeks.

-The application deadline for Residency is July 30th, 2016.
+The application deadline for the Winter Session is December 4th, 2016.

 The residency includes a private, fully furnished apartment with private bathroom and kitchen, shared studio space, and courtyard with gardens, barbecue, and campfire area.
 Emerging artists, writers, and arts administrators are encouraged to apply.
 Participants may apply to bring their partners or a creative team member for the duration of their residency.
 There is no application fee.

 The cost to the artist, with a minimum stay of one week, is $900 per week.
 Participants may apply to bring their partner, creative partner, or spouse with them for an additional $300 per week.
 Applicants must be at least 18 years of age.
 This program is open to established and emerging artists as well as currently matriculated students.